UK PM Rishi Sunak apologises for removing car seat belt | Entertainment

 UK PM Rishi Sunak apologises for removing car seat belt

-British Prime Minister Rishi Sunak on Thursday apologised for a brief error of judgment in removing his seat belt to film a social media video while driving to a destination in north-west England.Sunaks Downing Street spokesperson said he had only briefly removed his seat belt and admits he made a mistake.
+British Prime Minister Rishi Sunak has apologised for a brief error of judgment in removing his seat belt to film a social media video while driving to a destination in north-west England.Sunaks Downing Street spokesperson on Thursday said he had only briefly removed his seat belt and admits he made a mistake.

 - Country: